-- to identify and evaluate significant business and operational risks applicable to their respective area of business; - to evaluate internal management capabilities to manage these risks; - to quantify favorable or unfavorable factors with each identified risk; and - to provide feedback to Audit Committee with information on the risk profiles of the entire Group.
+- to identify and evaluate significant business and operational risks applicable to their respective area of business; and - to evaluate internal management capabilities to manage these risks.

-For the financial year ended 31 December 2010, the following activities were conducted as part of the management's review of internal controls of the Group:-
+For the financial year ended 31 December 2011, the following activities were conducted as part of the management's review of internal controls of the Group:-

-- a) Business plans and budgets were reviewed at various levels of management, such as subsidiaries' Board and divisional levels..
-The Group business plan and budget are then presented to the Board for approval.
-The business plan and budget covers matters such as business objectives, analysis on strengths, weaknesses, opportunities, threats and key potential risks faced, and strategic action plans. - b) Quarterly performance reports are produced by the Group and reviewed against budgets.
-Significant variances will be investigated and appropriate management action taken where necessary. - c) The Audit Committee and Board are kept updated with the status of the key risk profile on a quarterly basis through Risk Management Reports prepared by various departmental heads. - e) Regular visits to the operating units and project sites are conducted by members of the management team. - f) The Executive Committee ("Exco") is entrusted with the responsibilities for the Group's day-to-day operation and the review of the significant risk faced by the Group.
-The Exco meets regularly to consider and review various matters relating to operational matters, internal controls, operational procedures, projects budgets, credit controls and work progresses and, where appropriate, makes recommendations to the Board of Directors on changes and improvements to the Group's system of internal control, major capital expenditure, major investments or divestment affecting the Group.
+- a) Business plans and budgets were reviewed at various levels of management, such as subsidiaries' Board and divisional levels and approved by the Board of the Company. - b) Quarterly performance reports were produced by the Group and reviewed against budgets.
+Significant variances were or will be investigated and appropriate management action taken where necessary. - c) The Audit Committee and Board were kept updated with the status of the key risk profile through Risk Management Reports prepared by various departmental heads. - e) Regular visits to the operating units and project sites were conducted by members of the management team.